Overview

 Pershing may also discount or waive the fees it would otherwise charge for some of the services it makes

 available to us.
-Pershing may also pay all or part of the fees of third parties providing these services to
+Pershing may also pay all or part of the fees of third parties providing these services to us.

-have to produce or purchase the products or services listed above.
+produce or purchase the products or services listed above.

 Many of the services described above may be used to benefit all or a substantial number of our accounts,